This post may contain affiliate links. Read the full disclosure

 Find the best price on a car or van to suit your needs on DiscoverCars.

 Otherwise, Apollo Bay is quite a small town so it’s a perfect place to go for a bike ride, with many of the best attractions within cycling distance of one another.
+This is a great option when considering what to do in Apollo Bay during the warmer seasons.

 Best Places To Stay In Apollo Bay